 The Galapagos Islands are on many people’s bucket list.
 This unique group of volcanic islands lies 1000 kilometres off the coast of Ecuador (to which they belong) in the Pacific Ocean.
 The wildlife on these mostly uninhabited islands is tame, and often found nowhere else.
-Moreover, each island harbours unique species of birds, iguanas, and other animals, which lead Charles Darwin to formulate his theory of evolution in the mid-19th century.
+Moreover, each island harbours unique species of birds, iguanas, and other animals, which led Charles Darwin to formulate his theory of evolution in the mid-19th century.

 Travelling to the Galapagos is not cheap, no matter how you cut it.
 This article describes the different ways to travel here, as well as the decisions you must make.
 These in turn will determine the cost of your trip and the type of experience you will have.
 I just visited the Galapagos with a friend last March, as a special birthday celebration trip, and we enjoyed it tremendously.
-(Watch the video for a peek.)
+(Watch the video below for a peek.)

-Below are the different factors to consider when planning a trip to those unique islands, followed by some tour company recommendations, and resources for further research.
+Here are the different factors to consider when planning a trip to those unique islands, followed by some tour company recommendations, and resources for further research.

 Boat or land based

 Most foreigners visit the Galapagos on an organized boat tour.
 This lets you reach more islands, especially on a one-week tour, since some of the islands are four to seven hours apart.
 The price of these tours varies depending on the type of boat, the guide, and of course the length of the tour.